goossens/ObjectTalk/docs-src/architecture/runtime.md

 ![IDE Mode](img/ide-mode.png)

 In the Integrate Development Environment (IDE) mode is the IDE will act as the main application just like any other program in graphics mode.
-When the IDE test runs a script or graphics application, a subprocess is spawned in the applicable mode.
-Bi-directional Inter Process Communication (IPC) is setup to allow the IDE to communicate with the ObjectTalk script, GUI, board or scene being tested.
+When the IDE runs a script or graphics application, a subprocess is spawned in the applicable mode.
+Bi-directional Inter Process Communication (IPC) is setup to allow the IDE to communicate with the ObjectTalk script, GUI, board or scene.